wein.plus

 Common name for apple wine in Hesse (Germany); see there.

-This fruit wine (also cider, sour cider, regionally also just must) is usually pressed from a mixture of different, relatively acidic apples and alcoholically fermented.
-The Hebrews and Phoenicians already drank sour, rather vinegar-like cider made from pressed apples, which they called shekar (also mentioned in the Bible ), the Greeks their sikera.
-The Romans spread not only individual apple varieties but also cider throughout Europe.
-In Germany, apple wine is regionally very popular, for example in Frankfurt as "Äppelwoi" or "Ebbelwoi".
-It has an alcohol content of between 5 and 7%...
+This fruit wine (also known as apple cider, sour cider, regionally also just cider) is usually made from a mixture of different, relatively acidic apples and fermented with alcohol.
+The Hebrews and Phoenicians already drank sour, rather vinegar-like cider made from pressed apples, which they called shekar (also mentioned in the Bible ) and the Greeks called their sikera.
+The Romans not only spread individual apple varieties, but also cider in Europe.

 Voices of our members